Position: Staff Attorney

-Legal Aid Service of Northeastern Minnesota (LASNEM) provides legal representation to low-income and senior citizens in 11 counties with offices in Duluth, Grand Rapids, Virginia and satellite offices in Brainerd and Pine City.
-In the 63 years since LASNEM was founded, we have become an integral part of the justice system and a cornerstone of Northeastern Minnesota’s commitment to the proposition that equal access to justice is a basic human right.
+Legal Aid Service of Northeastern Minnesota (LASNEM) provides legal representation to low-income and senior citizens in 11 counties with offices in Duluth, Grand Rapids, Virginia and satellite offices in Brainerd and Pine City. since LASNEM was founded in 1952, it has become an integral part of the justice system and a cornerstone of Northeastern Minnesota’s commitment to the proposition that equal access to justice is a basic human right.
+Our offices are located in Brainerd, Duluth, Grand Rapids, Pine City, and Virginia.
 In addition to a full range of general poverty law services, LASNEM operates special projects to focus on the unique needs of the clients we serve, such as the Senior Law Project, the Native American Outreach Project in Itasca County, Domestic Violence Courts in both Crow Wing and Itasca Counties, and integral work for partnerships to prevent homelessness.
 LASNEM is also one of the seven legal services programs that form the Minnesota Legal Services Coalition.

 In every case that we handle, our goal is always to help our clients reach sustainable, holistic resolutions to the problems they face.
 Legal problems do not arise in a vacuum, nor does resolving a legal matter always achieve the client’s goals of safety, stability and opportunity.
 To that end, we work closely with a large number of community partners all across our service area.
 Working in tandem with our community partners can often spark a virtuous cycle of success for our mutual clients.

-Applicants must be licensed to practice law in Minnesota or eligibility for admission by motion or reciprocity.
-Previous experience in housing law is preferred but not required.
-Demonstrable awareness and sensitivity to the needs of the population we serve and the project’s mission is necessary.
+Applicants must be licensed to practice law in Minnesota or eligible for admission by motion or reciprocity.
+Previous experience in poverty law is preferred but not required.
+Demonstrable awareness and sensitivity to the needs of the populations we serve is necessary.
 Candidates must have a valid driver’s license, working vehicle and willingness to travel to court proceedings, outreach opportunities, staff meetings and trainings.
-Excellent written and communication skills, ability to work constructively with others, ability and willingness to work hard and good judgment are all necessary qualifications for this position.
-Applicants must be flexible and able to accept additional duties as necessary.
+Excellent written and communication skills, ability to work constructively with others, ability and willingness to work hard, good judgment and willingness to work independently are all necessary qualifications for this position.
+Applicants must be flexible and willing to accept additional duties as necessary.

-$45,000 as starting salary, or depending on experience, pursuant to salary scale.
+Pursuant to salary scale and depending on experience.
 LASNEM offers a comprehensive benefits package with excellent health/dental/life/disability insurance; 403(b) retirement plan; exceptionally generous and flexible paid time off; and LASNEM observes all federal holidays.

 Please submit a cover letter, resume and list of three references via email only to: